ZhenyingZhu/StudyNotes/ASP.md

 Connection string: `"DutchConnectionString":  "server=(localdb)\\ProjectsV13;Database=DutchTreatDb;Integrated Security=true;MultipleActiveResultSets=true;"`

-The integrated security should be replaced with actual creds when deploy to prod.
+**The integrated security should be replaced with actual creds when deploy to prod.**

+# HERE

 `MultipleActiveResultSets` allows retriving multiple steams of data at the same time.